 Characters that Break Out of The Common Tropes

-Persona characters are always great and well done, which is one reason we love these games so much.
+Persona characters are usually well done – which is one reason we love these games so much to begin with.
 However, that doesn’t stop Persona from relying on anime-ish tropes some of the time.
 Note: There’s nothing wrong with this, but it would be nice to see more diversity.
 Maybe we could see beyond the humorous “best friend” type or the typical arcana archetypes that we see in every game.

 It is hard to say this because the characters are already so well done despite being affiliated with certain tropes at times.
 However, having a more diverse cast from different backgrounds might be a good aspect to consider in the future.